sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

                 - Now you can use this system to interact with AWS and to get and send information about and to AWS services.
 Some examples are below
                     - `aws ec2 describe-instances` : returns info about all the ec2 instances accessible to the `user` which was connected to the access key
                     - `aws ec2 describe-instances | grep "b8"` to filter and only return info about ec2 instance that has the string `b8`
+                    - `aws ec2 describe-instances --filters "Name=image-id,Values=ami-0f30a9c3a48f3fa79"` to view info about instances with ami id using filters
                     - `aws s3 ls` -> check if this works (it will depend on what access the user has or what policies are available to him/her)
                 - NOTE: The access key for a user if forgotten can be retrieved or deleted as follows:
                     - IAM Roles -> Users -> Goto the user -> Security Credentials  (View it here) or delete as follows -> Actions -> Deactivate  -> Delete